 - Artwork or picture of your artwork

 - 100-200 word summary of you piece

-Submissions should be sent to my Des Moines District Office, at 400 East Court Ave Suite 346, Des Moines, IA 50309.
-Or, you can take a photo of your artwork and email it to IA03.ArtContest@mail.house.gov.
+Photos of your submissions should be emailed to IA03.ArtContest@mail.house.gov.
+Submissions smay also be mailed to my district offices in Council Bluffs or Des Moines.
 Included with the artwork submission must be a Student Information & Release Form and a 100-200 word summary of you piece.
-These materials must be attached to the email or printed and sent with the artwork to the Des Moines Office.
+These materials must be attached to the email or printed and sent with the artwork to one of my District Offices.

 Student Information & Release Form

 The Student Information & Release form can be filled out below or downloaded here.